 What?
-You're not subscribed to our free newsletter yet?
-Please use the handy form on the left border of this page to sign up and have access to our monthly newsletter, featuring subscriber-only content (including pizza-making tips from the great pizzaiolos), first-look access to some of our pizzadventures, and more!
-And we'll never sell, rent, give away or share your email address with anyone.
-Thanks, and now back to our story...
+You’re not subscribed to our free monthly updates yet?
+Please use the handy form at the top of this page to sign up.
+We’ll never sell, rent, give away or share your email address with anyone.
+Thanks, and now back to our story…

 Lillian suggested we email the contact person for the class and ask to be notified if there was a cancellation.
 Lillian is brilliant.
 The next thing we knew Cary was enrolled in the class and we were on our way to Pie Town in Charlotte.

-Cary: I was asked recently, "How far would you travel for a good slice of pizza?"
-The answer at the time was "Forty miles each way."
-We beat that record handily - our house to Charlotte is 688 miles each way!
+Cary: I was asked recently, “How far would you travel for a good slice of pizza?” the answer at the time was “Forty miles each way.”
+We beat that record handily – our house to Charlotte is 688 miles each way.
 Lil drove all night so I could sleep and be fresh for the class.
 And the dough at Pie Town is so good, even I could make a great pizza with it!

 Peter Reinhart is a friendly, outgoing man who loves to teach, and like most teachers, loves to talk.
 He is eminently listenable.
 As we drove through the night, we listened to a recent NPR interview with Reinhart, Chris Bianco of Pizzeria Bianco in Phoenix and Brian Spangler of Apizza Scholls in Portland, Oregon.
 We realized that we could easily listen to those guys talk about pizza all night long.
 Unfortunately, the interview was only an hour.
 NOTE: We used to have a link to the interview here, but we can’t find it online anymore.
 Anyone have a copy?

 Reinhart was wearing a pizzatherapy.com t-shirt and spoke about Albert Grande’s website.
 He also graciously mentioned passion-4-pizza.com too!

-Peter talked about dough, the history of American pizza, some of the great pizzerias around the country, and the passion and styles of the new breed of Artisan pizza makers.
+Peter talked about dough.
+He discussed the history of American pizza.
+Reinhart referenced some of the great pizzerias around the country, and talked about the passion and styles of the new breed of Artisan pizza makers.
 He said that what he found was the key to great, memorable pizza was the connection between the pizza maker, the ingredients, and the person eating the pizza.
-He referenced Chris Bianco and the 'communion experience' of pizza.
+Peter referenced Chris Bianco and the ‘communion experience’ of pizza.

 Pizza as sacrament, Cary thought, and felt blessed to be a part of this experience.